caffeineflo/ios-sdk/README.md

 }
 ```

 #####4.
-Handle push notification : To handle push notifications received from Marketo , put the below code in AppDelegate .
+Handle push notification : To handle push notifications received from Marketo, put the following code in AppDelegate.

 ###### Objective-C
 ```Objective-C